RemeSoft/Batch-Programming/BatchScripting.md

 # Batch Scripting

 Batch Scripting is a simple file, that store command can be executed in a windows environment.
-I learn Batch Programming form this play list https://youtube.com/playlist?list=PL8WTXLSrtyWrQ5Tl50zkTeRc3bATyHRbX
+I learn Batch Scripting form this play list https://youtube.com/playlist?list=PL8WTXLSrtyWrQ5Tl50zkTeRc3bATyHRbX

 ### Features